-Downer EDI Works Ltd (Downer) operates an asphalt manufacturing plant at a site off Rifle Range Road (Figure 7).
+Downer EDI Works Ltd (Downer) operates an asphalt manufacturing plant at a site off Rifle Range Road (Figure 6).
 A depot for maintenance, parking and storage of equipment and materials used in road-making is also on the site.
-Ownership of the plant has changed several times, with Works Civil Construction previously taking over the site from Technic Industries Ltd in November 1997.
+Ownership of the plant has changed several times, with Works Civil Construction previously taking over the site from Technix Industries Ltd in November 1997.

-Figure 7 Aerial view of Downer site and sampling point locations
+Figure 6 Aerial view of Downer site with associated sampling points